Because all content is not created equal.

 COMPONENT CONTENT MANAGEMENT

-Manage your content on the component level via topic-based authoring.
-Write once, reuse any number of times.
+Take control of your content at component level with topic-based authoring.
+Write once, reuse

-We help you adapt a standard like DITA or design a proprietary schema which supports your business needs.
+We can help you adopt a recognised standard like DITA, or design your own proprietary schema.

 SINGLE SOURCE PUBLISHING